1916059-Glaser/AlexGlaserStudent/_posts/2024-1-10-week_2JavascriptCalc.md

 ---
-title: JS Calculator
+toc: false
-comments: true
+comments: false
-hide: true
-layout: default
+layout: post
-description: A common way to become familiar with a language is to build a calculator.
-This calculator shows off button with actions.
-permalink: /techtalk/home_style
-categories: [C7.0]
+title: Javascript Calculator
+description: A modified caluclator with the added square root button, division button, and a new theme making it more pleasent for the eyes too look upon.
+type: tangibles
-courses: { csse: {week: 2}, csp: {week: 2, categories: [2.C]}, csa: {week: 2} }
+courses: { compsci: {week: 3} }
-type: ccc
 ---

 <!--